ppy/osu-wiki/wiki/Skinning_Tutorial/osu!mania/en.md

 -   `NoteImage1L` says that the first column's note image is located in a folder called `mania/hold/down/` and the image prefix name is `long`.
 -   `NoteImage1T` says that the first column's note image is located in a folder called `mania/hold/down/` and the image prefix name is `tail`.
 -   Since hold notes can be animated, the game client automatically check to see if an animation was supplied.
--   This similarly applies to the other columns.
+-   This similarly applies to the other columns, but only when playing with 5 keys.

 ### Stage (basic)

 *Not to be confused with: [Columns (basic)](#columns-(basic))*

 The stage is drawn 136 units from the left side of the screen.
-By default, there are only three images that are used:
+By default, there are only six images that are used:

 -   `mania-warningarrow.png`
 -   `mania-stage-hint.png`